killercup/scribbles/_posts/2020-04-16-several-months-of-reading-material.md

   archive: 20200416132847
   pages: 180
   updated: 2019-03-21
-  niches: Linked lists, Rust, Smart Pointers
+  niches: [data structures, linked lists, rust, smart pointers]
   summary: |
     The premise of this book is that writing a linked list is a beginner's exercise in C